 Is your teenager experimenting with drugs and alcohol?
 If you’ve never asked yourself that question, it’s high time to consider it.
 According to a Project Know, an American Addiction Centers Resource, many parents falsely assume that their children will never use drugs or alcohol.
 Teens themselves, though, report a different story.

 Twenty-eight percent of 10th graders reported using marijuana in the past year and 19 percent of 10th graders reported drinking alcohol in the last 30 days, according to the University of Michigan study, Monitoring the Future.
 Furthermore, 22 percent of 10th graders reporting vaping in the last 30 days,which is the most significant increase in substance abuse and works directly in opposition to efforts that have been made to dissuade teens from smoking cigarettes.

-“The recreational use of substances consistently starts in adolescence, rising about halfway through middle school and peaking around the end of high school,” says Adi Jaffe, Ph.D., director of Alternatives Addiction Treatment, in Beverly Hills, California.
+“The recreational use of substances consistently starts in adolescence, rising about halfway through middle school and peaking around the end of high school,” says Adi Jaffe, Ph.D., co-founder and executive director of Alternatives Addiction Treatment, in Beverly Hills, California.
 The impulse to try alcohol or take a puff could be considered part of a teen’s hard wiring.
 The prefrontal cortex, the part of the brain that’s responsible for putting the brakes on risky behavior, isn’t fully developed until the mid-20s.
 As a result, teens can be easily tempted to try new things without considering the consequences.